 - Location – based on the resource group

-For your Project ASP.NET container, you can leave all other settings unchanged.
+For this Azure Docker tutorial ASP.NET container, you can leave all other settings unchanged.
 In a production environment, depending what the container is running, you might need to change these settings.

 3. Press OK to create the Container instance.